Darius and Girėnas Stadium: Transport

 Darius and Girėnas Stadium is located just 1,5 km. from the main pedestrian street of the city – Laisvės alėja.

-During major stadium events, 3 hours before, during and 3 hours after the event, event ticket holders can travel by city public transport for free, and for the convenience of spectators, regular bus and trolleybus routes run more frequently, and additional special routes “ST1”, “ST2”, “ST3”, “ST4” are also organized.
+During major stadium events, 3 hours before, during and 3 hours after the event, event ticket holders can travel by city public transport for free, and for the convenience of spectators, regular bus and trolleybus routes run more frequently, and additional special routes "ST1", "ST2", "ST3", "ST4" are also organized.

 During major concerts and sporting events, residents of the capital can also arrive at the stadium by special bus and train routes, which return to Vilnius after the event.

-Notable Events & Facts
+Notable events and facts

-The opening and consecration ceremonies of the first stadium in Lithuania took place on September 6–8, 1924.
+The opening and consecration ceremonies of the first stadium in Lithuania took place on 6–8 September 1924.
 During the celebration, football, basketball, baseball tournaments, and athletics competitions were held.

-One of the largest events held at the stadium during the interwar years was the first National Olympics, held on July 17–31, 1938 – a worldwide Lithuanian sports festival and gathering.
+One of the largest events held at the stadium during the interwar years was the first National Olympics, held on 17–31 July 1938 – a worldwide Lithuanian sports festival and gathering.
 About 10,000 people attended the opening ceremonies, and 2,000 athletes from all over the world gathered.
 President Antanas Smetona presented the athletes with the Olympic flag, and a thousand doves were released into the sky.

 During his sports career, former President of the Republic of Lithuania Valdas Adamkus competed in athletics at the stadium.

 In 1960, the first rugby football match in Lithuania was held at the stadium.

-On September 15, 1990, German singer Dieter Bohlen and the band Blue Systems performed at the stadium.
+On 15 September 1990, German singer Dieter Bohlen and the band Blue Systems performed at the stadium.